ansys/DevRelDocs/2024R2_Test/motion_post_lib_doc_24-R2/getting_started_operation_api_using_py.md

-# Getting started with the Python language
+# Operation API using the Python language

 The Ansys Motion Standalone Postprocessor C# library can be used in the python code by using [Python.NET](https://pythonnet.github.io/) or [IronPython](https://ironpython.net/).

 ## System requirements

 If you are using CPython, you will need to install Python.NET first.
 ```
 pip install pythonnet
 ```